St.Francis of Assisi Parish |

 |

-the increasing number of families struggling with
+of families struggling with infertility is real.
+But

-other such technologies that threaten preborn human
+and other such technologies that destroy preborn human

-proposals could also threaten religious hospitals,
+proposals would also threaten Catholic hospitals,

-charities, schools, and other organizations that do not
+charities, schools, and other organizations and people

-problematic “rights” to IVF and other “assisted
+to IVF and other assisted reproductive technologies

-countless human embryos and violate human dignity.
+and violate human dignity.

 Say NO